tim-pipi/tp/docs/DeveloperGuide.md

 **Step 3.** The `NoteCommand#execute()` method is invoked by the `LogicManager`.
 The `NoteCommand#execute()`
-method creates a new `InternshipApplication` with the note appended to its `ArrayList` of notes.
+method creates a new `InternApplication` with the note appended to its `ArrayList` of notes.

 **Step 4.** The `NoteCommand` calls the `Model#setInternApplication()`